mitch-zink/To-Do/readme.txt

 This is a MEAN stack web application.
 To compile, run npm install in api and frontend.
 Serve the angular application in frontend.
-Run node app.js in api.
-You're g2g.
-You also need to make sure you have the components of the mean stack installed.
+Run node app.js in api within a terminal.
+You also need to make sure you have the components of the MEAN stack installed.